caryhtan/Word-Frequency-in-Classic-Novels/README.md

-# Analyzing Word Frequencies in Moby Dick
+# Analyzing Word Frequencies in Moby Dick Novel
 ![Moby Dick Illustration](moby_dick.jpg)

 Welcome to my project on exploring the most frequent words in Herman Melville's novel, *Moby Dick*!
 Using tools for web scraping and text analysis, I extracted, processed, and analyzed the text to uncover interesting insights about word usage.
 This project demonstrates the use of Python packages like `requests`, `BeautifulSoup`, and `nltk` for natural language processing (NLP).